Share this on Social Media...

 |Number of Utilities that Participated in the Rates Survey|

 Every year, the EFC and the GEFA publish a series of products resulting from the annual rates survey.
-All tools and publications are available for free to the public and are listed in the boxes to the left.

 GA Rates Dashboard: An online, interactive visual display of each utility's rates and financial performance indicators.
 The dashboard is designed to assist utility managers and local officials with analyzing residential water and wastewater rates against multiple characteristics, including utility finances, system characteristics, customer base socioeconomic conditions, and geography.